 Be a Responsible Parent

-The court might view your DUI as negligence on your part and deem you an unfit parent.
-Marijuana DUI indicates substance abuse.
+The court might view your DWI as negligence on your part and deem you an unfit parent.
+Marijuana DWI indicates substance abuse.

 “Act as calmly and maturely as possible.”